nbessi/odoo_new_api_guideline/source/environment.rst

 ===========

 In the new API the notion of Environment is introduced.
-His main objective is to provide an encapsulation around cursor, user_id, model, and context, Recordset and caches
+Its main objective is to provide an encapsulation around cursor, user_id, model, and context, Recordset and caches

 .. image:: Diagram1.png